TomatenKuchenDEV/docs/docs/mcupdate.md

 ---
 title: Minecraft server status update
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Display the current status of a Minecraft server in a channel name or topic, or in a message.
 ---

 Using this feature you can display your current Minecraft Java server status, as well as, if enabled, the list of players and some more information.